gautamdhameja/substrate-poa-old/README.md

 A Substrate runtime which allows addition of new validators in a pure PoA fashion.
 No tokens or stake needed, just the authorities have to agree.
 This is mainly for semi-trusted consortium chain scenarios where the validators are generally known entities.

-The runtime includes a module called `ValidatorSet` which is an abstraction on top of the SRML `Consensus` module.
+The runtime includes a module called `ValidatorSet` which is an abstraction on top of the SRML `session` module.
 It adds logic to propose and add new validators; something similar to how the ValidatorSet contract in Parity Ethereum works.

 ## Usage